-- 26. The school recognises that pupils at school with medical conditions should be properly supported so that they can have full access to education, including educational visits and physical education.
+- 35. The school recognises that pupils at school with medical conditions should be properly supported so that they can have full access to education, including educational visits and physical education.
 Some children with medical conditions may be disabled and where this is the case, the school will comply with its duties under the Equality Act 2010.
-Please see our Medical Conditions Policy available on our school website. - 27.
-Some pupils may also have SEND and may have an EHCP that brings together health and social care needs, as well as special educational provision and the Code of Practice (2015) is followed. - 28.
-Some members of staff have been specifically trained in Paediatric and all other staff have General First Aid and receive updated training when necessary.
+Please see our Medical Conditions Policy available on our school website. - 36.
+Some pupils may also have SEND and may have an EHCP that brings together health and social care needs, as well as special educational provision and the Code of Practice (2015) is followed. - 37.
+Most members of staff have been specifically trained in Paediatric and General First Aid and receive up-dated training when necessary.
 Where appropriate, staff are trained in managing the medication and other treatments of pupils with medical conditions.
-For more detailed information, see the school policy for Supporting Pupils with Medical Conditions, which can be found on the school's website. - 29.
-The school refers to and regularly accesses guidance published by the DfE which can be found at www.sendgateway.org.uk
+For more detailed information, see the school policy for Supporting Pupils with Medical Conditions, which can be found on the school's website. - 38.
+The school follows guidance published by the DfE which can be found at www.sendgateway.org.uk individual and cumulative basis, in conjunction with the governors, headteacher, SLT, teaching staff and parents, in line with an active process of continual review and improvement of whole school practice.